The Happy Banshee

 Looking inside the open door, Walter saw nothing but a sea of dancing tie-dye.
 Outside, as expected, were some old men, also dressed in tie-dye, smoking and conversing.
 A playbill was posted to the left of the door under a sign saying: TONIGHT LIVE!/ OPTREDEN VANAVOND!
 On the playbill was a portrait of a young woman with bright gray eyes and flowers weaved into her wavy vermillion hair.
 A wry smirk played across her pink cheeks as she mimed playing an invisible guitar.

 Kali & The Easy Wind: A Tribute to The Grateful Dead, Walter read above her image.
 So that’s what this mysterious sound was.
-He knew of the Grateful Dead from much of the music he listened to, but remarkably he had never actually listened to them himself.
+He knew of the Grateful Dead because they influenced much of the music he listened to, but remarkably, he had never listened to them himself.

 The old men smiled as he walked toward the entrance.
 One of them gave him a peace sign.
 “Have a grateful time!” he said.

 On the other side, the place was perhaps slightly larger than a one-bedroom apartment with a bar running nearly the entire left-hand side length.
 The narrow corridors were wallpapered with American and European blues festival flyers and an assortment of collected oddities typical of any dive bar.
 Wall to wall, beneath colorfully backlit mists of swirling marijuana smoke, men and women of all ages danced, many of them in tie-dyed, bohemian attire.
 There were no subdivisions in the crowd, just a giant mass of varied personalities and energies stitched together by the hand of communal soundwaves.
 It was as if Walter had stepped through a time portal into the Summer of Love.